-The course is designed to assist those students who already display a high level of aptitude for Australian Rules Football, Netball, Basketball or Cricket.
-As a prerequisite for this program, students must be playing the chosen sport in a domestic or community competition and must have represented, or demonstrated a strong interest in representing, the College in one of the above-mentioned sports.
+The course is designed to assist those students who already display a high level of aptitude for Australian Rules football, netball, basketball or cricket.
+As a prerequisite for this program, students must be playing the chosen sport in a domestic or community competition.
 Students must also show a willingness to strive for growth in the chosen sport, and be open to participation in extracurricular activities.